-Our Florida Citrus Vodka was was a delightful accident.
+Our Florida Citrus Vodka was a delightful accident.
 During our Gin production, we created individual botanical distillations, some of which were different types of citrus peels.
 During our fractional blending, we ended up mixing a few different citrus distillates together without any other botanicals and tasting it.
 At that point, we know this was our best little mistake.

 Technically, we have to classify this as a flavored vodka, which comes with a lot of associated opinions.
 Most flavored vodkas use flavoring agents, additives and sweeteners to deceive your pallet into liking it.
 Just like we approach all our spirits, we believe that whatever we are making should be the purest form of that category.
-We feel confident and proud with how our Citrus Vodka turned out and invite you down to the distillery to have a sample.

 As mentioned above, we knew early on that this recipe was something we had to use.
 However, we had trouble initially finding the volume of high-quality local citrus needed to produced this spirit.
 Thanks to our friends Amy and Lauren over at Edible Northeast Florida, we learned about C&S Groves, which is in San Mateo, Florida.
 After one short phone call with Cecil, Tom and myself met down at the grove in Palatka to inspect the fruit.